 We file a consolidated U.S. federal income tax return, which includes all of our qualifying subsidiaries.
 We also are subject to income tax in various states and municipalities and those foreign jurisdictions in which we operate.
 Amounts provided for income taxes are based on income reported for financial statement purposes and do not necessarily represent amounts currently payable.
 Deferred tax assets and liabilities are recognized for the expected future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and for tax loss carry-forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Deferred income taxes are provided for temporary differences in reporting certain items, principally, amortization of share-based compensation.
-The realization of deferred tax assets is assessed and a valuation allowance is recognized to the extent that it is more likely than not that any portion of the deferred tax asset will not be realized.
-We believe that our future taxable profits will be sufficient to recognize our U.S. and U.K. deferred tax assets.
+The realization of deferred tax assets is assessed and a valuation allowance is recognized to the extent that it is more likely than not that any portion of the deferred tax assets.
 However, if our projections of future taxable profits do not materialize, we may conclude that a valuation allowance is necessary, which would impact our results of operations in that period.

 We record deferred tax benefits for future tax deductions expected upon the vesting of share-based compensation.
 If deductions reported on our tax return for share-based compensation (i.e., the value of the share-based compensation at the time of vesting) exceed the cumulative cost of those instruments recognized for financial reporting (i.e., the grant date fair value of the compensation computed in accordance with ASC 718), we record the excess tax benefit as additional paid-in capital.
 Conversely, if deductions reported on our tax return for share-based compensation are less than the cumulative cost of those instruments recognized for financial reporting, we offset the deficiency first to any previously recognized excess tax benefits recorded as additional paid-in capital and any remaining deficiency is recorded as income tax expense.
-As of March 31, 2014, we did not have any available excess tax benefits within additional paid-in capital.
-In the first quarter of 2014, approximately 102,000 options expired and 600,000 shares vested resulting in \$0.1 million of income tax expense.
+As of June 30, 2014, we had \$0.3 million of excess tax benefits recorded as additional paid-in capital.